-Our Common Stock was previously traded on the OTCQB U.S. Market, under the symbol "AUID" and began trading on The Nasdaq Capital Market on August 24, 2021.
-On August 23, 2021, the last reported sale price of our Common Stock on the OTCQB tier of the OTC Market Group, Inc. was \$7.98 per share.
+Our Common Stock is currently traded on the OTCQB U.S. Market, under the symbol "AUID."
+On August 19, 2021, the last reported sale price of our Common Stock was \$6.81 per share.

 Our corporate headquarters is located at 670 Long Beach Blvd., Long Beach, NY 11561 and our main phone number is (516) 274-8700.
 We maintain a website at www.authid.ai.
 The information contained on, or that can be accessed through, our websites is not incorporated by reference into this prospectus and is intended for informational purposes only.